abundiko/quiz-app/README.md

 # Quiz App

 This app uses the GitHub Quiz API to get questions based on the user selected difficulty.
-The user can then answer the questions and the app will track their correct and incorrect scores.
+The user can then answer the questions, and the app will track their correct and incorrect scores.
 The scores can be cleared at any time.

 ## Getting Started